-As you can imagine, in a daycare setting, the whole germ thing can get pretty icky during cold and flu season.
+As you can imagine, in a daycare setting, toys can get pretty icky during cold and flu season.

-Believe me, I have a strict illness policy, and I teach the hooligans, from a very young age, to cough and sneeze “into your sleeve” (often said in an urgent, panicky voice: “AGHHH!!
+I do have a strict daycare illness policy and I teach the hooligans, from a very young age, to cough and sneeze into their elbow (often said in panic: “AGHHH!!
 Into your sleeve, into your sleeve, into your sleeve!”).
 We wash our hands after every nose-blow, we get lots of fresh air and exercise, and we load up on fresh fruit and vegetables at snack and lunch.

-Despite all of our efforts, it’s pretty much guaranteed that every child will become sick with a cold at least once in wintertime, and as a result, our toys will be sneezed on, and coughed on, and touched with hands that are possibly more germy than one would like to think.
+Despite all of our efforts, it’s pretty much guaranteed that every child will become sick with a cold at least once in wintertime, and as a result, our toys will be sneezed on, and coughed on, and touched with hands that are germier than one would like to think.

-So… How do we keep our toys clean during cold and flu season here in my daycare?
+How do we keep our toys clean during cold and flu season?

-A toy wash activity will keep my toddlers and preschoolers happily entertained for ages.
-The warm, soapy water is soothing and relaxing, and there’s plenty of opportunity for imaginative play while the children wash and scrub and dry the toys.
-It’s a wonderful activity for a cold, winter morning when we’re cooped up indoors.
+A toy wash activity is soothing and relaxing, and there’s plenty of opportunity for imaginative play while the children wash, scrub and dry the toys.
+It’s a wonderful activity when we’re cooped up indoors.

 To set up a toy wash like ours, you’ll need: